g-clef/g-clef.github.io/lab/lxd.md

 ###WTF is lxd?

-####Let's start with the basics: what the *f* is LXD, and why do I care?
+####Let's start with the basics: what is LXD, and why do I care?

-LXD is a virtualization system built on top of LXC. (it's LX-turtles all the way down.)
-LX**C** is a container system built on top of some standard Linux virtualization controls.
-So, basically, LXD is running VMs as if they were containers, using Linux virtualization.
-LXC is *kinda* like docker (Docker used to use LXC under the hood in the past, but moved away from it a while ago), and LXD built on top of that to make full OS virtualization an option within LXC containers.
-Because they're containers, though, you're not burning as much overhead doing Virtual Machines through LXD as you would with something like KVM or the like.
+LXD is a virtualization system built on top of LXC. (turns out there is an LX**E**, which is related to all of this, but I'm not going to go into it.)

+LX**C** is a container system built on top of some built-in Linux virtualization controls.
+LX**D** is
+running VMs as if they were LX**C** containers.
+LXC is *kinda* like docker (Docker used to use LXC under the hood, but moved away from it a while ago), and LXD built on top of that to make full OS virtualization an option within LXC containers.
+Because they're still containers, you're not burning as much overhead doing Virtual Machines through LXD as you would with something like KVM.
 But, because they're VMs, they get their own networking stack, making it easier to get the applications you deploy in an LXD node to talk to other things (or have other things talk to it).
 In fact, LXD builds in an "Overlay" network where it assigns IP addresses to it's nodes and handles routing traffic between them automatically.

 ####Why do I care?

-Simply: scripts and applications can be built on top of LXC (or LXD) allowing you to automatically deploy VMs (or clusters of VMs) quite easily.
+Simply: scripts and applications can be built on top of LXC (or LXD) containersallowing you to automatically deploy VMs (or clusters of VMs) quite easily.
 Also, as mentioned earlier, LXD's networking handles routing traffic between VMs (and from the outside), so you don't have to mess with "exposing" ports on the host OS...each LXD node has it's own IP and can have its own bound applications on ports just like a normal OS.
 Lastly, LXD has a concept of clustering built into it, so you can bridge machines together into a larger LXD cluster, allowing it to handle moving nodes between systems